When it comes to high-performance blenders, one of the first brands that come to mind is the Vitamix.

 Soup Maker: Nutribullet Rx

-This engages the pre-programmed 7 minute soup blending function – perhaps its biggest upgrade.
+This engages the pre-programmed 7-minute soup blending function – perhaps its most significant upgrade.

-It comes with a vented lid that allows pressure to escape when the soup get hot during the 7 minute blending cycle.
+It comes with a vented lid that allows pressure to escape when the soup gets hot during the 7-minute blending cycle.

 Nutribullet also upgraded the blade.
 The new blade design has stiff, pointed blades that should last longer and not leak.

 The blades in previous Nutribullets were blunt.
 It also had some play that was the primary source of leaks.
-This was the primary source of complaints from consumers from an otherwise good product.
+This was the primary source of complaints from consumers from an otherwise excellent product.